 Experience living or traveling in the host country(ies) is essential when planning to lead CMU students abroad.
-Contacts abroad at foreign universities or organizations that can help with program planning will be very helpful.
-Program models:
+Contacts abroad at universities or organization that can help with program planning will be very helpful.
+Program models are:

 Faculty leader plans program: With experience and contacts in the host country(ies), the faculty leader can plan the program activities, including housing and transportation.
 Program costs for students are most affordable with this model.

-Program organized on site by a third party program provider: There are several reputable organizations, commonly called "program providers," the Office of Study Abroad has worked with over the years that help reserve housing, transportation, schedule guest lecturers, field trips, etc. These program providers charge a fee that will be built into the students' program cost.
-Program providers can offer varying levels of support, depending on the organization and the requests of the faculty-leader:
+Program organized on site by a third party program provider: There are reputable organizations, commonly called "program providers," that can help with program planning.
+Study Abroad works with program providers and they can reserve housing, transportation, schedule guest lecturers, field trips, etc. These program providers charge a fee that will be built into the students' program fee and will raise the program cost.

-On-site coordinator hired to assist with planning in-country: Faculty who have contacts abroad with reliable individuals who can assist with program logistics have successfully received assistance with program planning.
+On-site coordinator hired to assist with planning in-country: Faculty who have reliable contacts abroad who can assist with program planning may request approval from Study Abroad to work with the contacts.